FAQs

 • Assessment Practicing Certificate (APC)

-• National Award for Special Educational Needs Coordination (NASENCO) Post Graduate Certificate in Special Educational Needs
+• Post Graduate Certificate in Special Educational Needs and National Award for Special Educational Needs Coordination (NASENCO)

 • BA (Hons) Primary Education with QTS (Qualified Teacher Status)